TimDev9492/LocalTube/README.md

 npm run make                                            # build binaries
 ```

-If you want to build a specific target application type (for example AppImage only), you can edit the `.config.forge.makers` section in the  `package.json` file ([instructions](https://www.electronforge.io/config/makers)) or run on of the following commands:
+If you want to build a specific target application type (for example AppImage only), you can edit the `.config.forge.makers` section in the  `package.json` file ([instructions](https://www.electronforge.io/config/makers)) or run one of the following commands:
 ```sh
 npm run make-appimage   # build AppImage npm run make-deb        # build for Debian-based linux distributions